 Generally treatment programs provide 90-days of care for optimal recovery as this is the general amount of time required to change habits and learn new behaviors.
 We encourage you to work closely with your treatment provider and to choose a treatment program that will openly adjust your level of care as needed during your recovery.

-Call our helpline at 800-836-4134 for assistance in choosing a facility that will provide you with specially tailored treatment to meet your needs.
+Call our helpline at 800-836-4134 Who Answers? for assistance in choosing a facility that will provide you with specially tailored treatment to meet your needs.